box1273002/Entrepreneurship/Business_Plan.md

 Evaluation:

-S1 revealed the lack of a tangible goal for the user to set when first setting up the app.
+Scenario 1 revealed the lack of a tangible goal for the user to set when first setting up the app.
 Considered possible premium feature of lowering credits over time and setting a goal for this within some duration of time.

 ### Scenario 2 - “Default Use”: